 We had heard so many horror stories about flying with a toddler that we were dreading it.
-If we weren’t moving across the country for a new job, I am not sure we would have dared it.
+If we hadn’t been moving across the country for a new job, I am not sure we would have dared it.

 The day arrived.
 We got on the plane.
 We handed out little gift bags with ear plugs to our fellow travelers around us with notes apologizing for any disturbances in advance.
 We got knowing looks and smiles for our efforts.

-While there were tears as the plane took off and landed, causing the pressure in the plane to adjust, but the rest of the flight went amazingly smooth.
+While there were tears as the plane took off and landed due to changes in cabin air pressure, the rest of the flight went amazingly smoothly.
 We laughed.
 We played games.
 We slept.

 We were so glad we had prepared well.
-Below has become our go to plan of action when we are planning to travel with our daughter.
+The list offered below has become our go-to plan of action when we are preparing to travel with our daughter.
 She is no longer a toddler, but she is still a young child and many of the principles we learned on that first flight still apply today.

-This is why we have a set of helpful tips for traveling with toddlers for you to browse through to aid with your organization.
+Browse through this set of helpful tips for traveling with toddlers intended to aid you with trip organization.
 We also have a free printable checklist ready to help you quickly and efficiently plan for your upcoming journey.